 For a single PDU which doesn't belong to any PDU Set, the 5GS handles such lone PDU as a single PDU Set following the PDU Set QoS parameters.
-Furthermore, a lone PDU does not carry the RTP header extension for PDU Set marking defined in TS 26.522 and thus cannot convey any PDU Set Information to the 5GS.
+Furthermore, a lone PDU does not carry the RTP header extension for PDU Set marking defined in TS 26.522 [2] and thus cannot convey any PDU Set Information to the 5GS.
 It’s proposed to study:

-- Whether there is any issue when applying PDU Set QoS parameters to the lone PDUs from the application layer perspective?
+- Whether there is any issue when applying PDU Set QoS parameters to the lone PDUs from the application layer perspective.

-- Study and detail the scenarios when such lone PDU may arise, e.g. RTP/RTCP multiplexing, unmarked packets, incomplete sender implementation, existing guidelines for PDU Set marking.
+- Study and detail the scenarios when such lone PDU may arise, e.g., RTP/RTCP multiplexing, unmarked packets, incomplete sender implementation, existing guidelines for PDU Set marking.

-- Develop solutions to handle the issue of missing PDU Set Information in case of lonely PDUs.
+- Develop solutions to handle the issue of missing PDU Set Information in case of lone PDUs.

 - Study the impact on applications of marking versus not marking of lone PDUs into PDU Sets.

-NOTE 1: Both the marking in DL direction and at the UE for uplink direction should be considered.
+NOTE 1: Both the marking in DL direction and at the UE for uplink direction are considered.

-NOTE 2: An answer to questions from SA2 in liaisons on this matter should be provided when concluding this key issue.
-If a solution requires changes or clarifications to SA2 specifications, SA2 should be informed in time.

 5.3 Key Issue #3: Enhancements for application-layer FEC support

 5.3.1 Description